flex-rental-solutions/docker-compose-challenge/README.md

 ### Create a simple, mock API in the `docker-compose.yaml` file

+Go to https://docs.docker.com/compose/ for more info on Docker Compose.

 1. Setup an haproxy container as the API "front door".
 Configure haproxy to start on port 8100.
 Expose port 8100 to the host.
 2. Setup a mock API cluster using the `nginxdemos/hello` Docker image.
 Make sure there are 3 instances of `nginxdemos/hello` running.
 3. Modify the haproxy config to route the `/api` URL context to the API cluster and have it load balance across the 3 nginx instances.